-Concerns and chronologies are closely monitored - identifying patterns/ frequency of concerns and the actions that have been taken - by The Head Teacher.
-These profiles may trigger an inhouse referral to the Pastoral Officer.
+Concerns and chronologies are closely monitored - identifying patterns/ frequency of concerns and the actions that have been taken - by DSL.

 If a vulnerable child moves school, we will ensure that information is shared with the receiving school.
 Depending on the level of safeguarding need it may be appropriate to hold a meeting, have a telephone conversation or as a minimum send the child's file.